HSLdevcom/jore4-ui/README.md

 with their own DOM node handles.
 Thus, these elements cannot be interacted trough normal Cypress DOM APIs.
 Clicking & dragging these elements requires the use raw pixel coordinates which can be difficult to obtain.
-To help creating and maintaining these sorts of tests, there exists a utility component in the UI code base, which can be used to visualize the cursor location / mouse events with their respective coordinates.
+To help creating and maintaining these sorts of tests, there exists a utility component in the UI code base, which can be used to visualise the cursor location / mouse events with their respective coordinates.

 By default, the `<CypressCoordinatesHelper>` component is disabled.
 To enable the helper one needs to change the value of `enableCypressCoordinateHelper` variable to `true` in the file `ui/src/pages/index.tsx`.